Goodnight Mister Tom (film): Pre-production

 Although the story is set in Suffolk, the Buckinghamshire village of Turville was chosen as the filming location for both practical and aesthetic reasons.
 Its proximity to London made it economically viable, while its "untouched and rural" appearance, as noted by producer Jack Gold, closely resembled that of a pre-war English village.
 The church in the village matched the scale needed for scenes and was largely unchanged since before the outbreak of World War II.
 Turville was already familiar to television audiences, having previously featured in The Vicar of Dibley.
 The village of Haddenham, Buckinghamshire in the Church End area was also considered as a location.

 The crew took care to ensure historical authenticity, replacing modern furnishings with 1930s-era props and furniture.
 The house used as Tom's residence was taken over by the crew, with the owners temporarily relocated to a hotel.
 The local community were highly cooperative, offering their homes for filming and even appearing as extras.
 Funds received by the village for hosting the production were used to help restore the church.

 Filming

 Filming took place during April and May 1998, though persistent rain made it challenging to create the illusion of hot summer days.
-Loughborough Central railway station on the preserved Great Central Railway was used to portray Little Weirwold station.
-The station had previously been used for other dramas, such as the 1993 film Shadowlands featuring Richard Attenborough.
+Loughborough Central railway station on the preserved Great Central Railway was used to portray London, however the Severn Valley Railway station Arley portrayed Little Weirwold station.
+The stations have previously been used for other dramas, such as the 1993 film Shadowlands directed by Richard Attenborough(GCR) and The Chronicles Of Narnia directed by Andrew Adamson (SVR).